 Our friends Linda and Jerry shared this picture of their Florida room on their mobile home

 Here's an easy way to add a porch or step handrail to your existing porch or deck.
-These DIY handrails can save you from injury; remember, it only takes one step to fall!
+These DIY handrails (referral link) can save you from injury; remember, it only takes one step to fall!
 These fit from one to five steps and are easy to install.

 What NOT to Do